Fast Facts About Molloy

 - Molloy's 6-year graduation rate (71 percent - class entering fall 2009).

 - Molloy's dedication to students is evident in its small student-faculty ratio (10/1) - one of the lowest in the country.

 Yet Molloy continues to grow

-- Enrollment in Molloy's graduate programs has increased more than 20 percent in the past five years.
+- Enrollment in Molloy's graduate programs has increased 26 percent in the past 10 years.

 Academics By The Numbers